hpcaitech/ColossalAI/docs/zero.md

     )
     ```

 Note that `fp16` is automatically enabled when using ZeRO.
+This relies on `AMP_TYPE.NAIVE` in Colossal-AI AMP module.

 ### Training